nterreri/thesis/report/chapter2.md

-This type of rudimentary system can be contrasted with more complex systems that include modelling of the conversational context and understanding and generation modules that can operate with higher level abtraction than mere patterns of symbols (like the grammar rules and templates described above), which we may want to call "dialogue acts".
+This type of rudimentary system can be contrasted with more complex systems that include modelling of the conversational context and understanding and generation modules that can operate with higher level abstraction than simple patterns of symbols (like the grammar rules and templates described above), which we may want to call "dialogue acts".
 These more advanced systems are sometimes referred to "information-state" systems as opposed to "frame-based" systems that coerce